Gentle algebras arising from surfaces with orbifold points, Part II: Locally free Caldero-Chapoton functions: -rigid modules and -tilting theory tau-rigid modules and tau-tilting theory

 \subsection{\texorpdfstring{$\tau$-tilting theory}{tau-tilting theory}}

 A remarkable feature of $\tau$-rigid modules is that they can be organized in a pattern analogous to clusters.
 There is also a mutation operation in this setup.
-Let $A$ be basic a finite dimensional $\Bbbk$-algebra of rank $n$.
+Let $A$ be a basic finite-dimensional $\Bbbk$-algebra of rank $n$.

 \begin{definition} A pair $(M, P)$ (resp. $(M, I)$) of $M\in \modu A$ and $P\in \operatorname{proj} A$ (resp. $I\in \operatorname{inj} A$) is called \emph{$\tau$-rigid} (resp. \emph{$\tau^{-1}$-rigid}) if $M$ is $\tau$-rigid and $\Hom_A(P, M) =0$ (resp. $\Hom_A(M, I) = 0$). \end{definition}